tompany/Voron_PWM_Beeper/README.md

 The solution presented here is based on standard KLIPPER GCODE MACRO functonality.
 It should work on any 3D printer using a BTT Octopus v1.1.1 MCU running KLIPPER.

+The creator of this repository assumes that the reader has basic knowledge of 3D printers that have a BTT Octopus v1.1.1 MCU running KLIPPER and understands the use of GCODE macros.

+***
-Author: Tom van Thiel
-Date: May 2024
+Author: Tom van Thiel -- Date: May 2024
+***

 ## Table of Contents
 - [Credits](#credits)